-Microsporidia are obligate intracellular spore-forming parasitic fungi, which used to be classified as protozoa.
+Microsporidia are obligate intracellular spore-forming parasites that are fungi or closely related to them.
+Microsporidia used to be classified as protozoa.

 Inside the host, they harpoon a host cell with their polar tubule or filament and inoculate it with an infective sporoplasm.
 Intracellularly, the sporoplasm divides and multiplies, producing sporoblasts that mature into spores; the spores can disseminate throughout the body or pass into the environment via respiratory aerosols, stool, or urine.
 An inflammatory response develops when spores are liberated from host cells.